 Walmart’s Organizational Structure

 Walmart has a hierarchical functional organizational structure.
 This structure has two features: hierarchy and function-based definition.
-The hierarchy feature pertains to the vertical lines of command and authority throughout the organizational structure.
+Hierarchy is a feature pertaining to the vertical lines of command and authority throughout the retailer’s organizational structure.
 For example, except for the CEO, every employee has a direct superior.
 Directives and mandates coming from the top levels of the company’s management are implemented through middle managers down to the rank-and-file employees in Walmart stores.
 On the other hand, the function-based definition feature of the company’s corporate structure involves groups of employees fulfilling certain functions.
 For example, Walmart has a department for the function of human resource management.
 The company also has a department for the function of information technology, and another department for the function of marketing.
 These are just some of the numerous function-based departments in Walmart’s organizational structure.

 The main effect of Walmart’s hierarchical functional organizational structure is the ability of corporate managers to easily influence the entire organization.
 For example, new policies and strategies developed at the company’s corporate headquarters are directly passed on to regional managers down to the store managers.
 In this way, effective monitoring and control are achieved through Walmart’s hierarchical functional organizational structure.
 However, a downside of this corporate structure is that it has minimal support for organizational flexibility.
 The lower levels of the organizational structure cannot easily adjust business practices because of the lengthy communications and approval process involving the middle managers and corporate managers at Walmart’s headquarters.